Can Unpaid Parking Tickets Hurt My Credit Score?

 What Happens If You Don’t Pay Your Parking Ticket In Canada?

-If you don’t pay a parking ticket on time, no matter the reason, the consequences vary based on the province and city where you received it.
+If you don’t pay a parking ticket issued by a municipal authority on time, no matter the reason, the consequences vary based on the province and city where you received it.
 For instance, Ontario law gives you 15 days to pay your fine, make submissions about the ticket, or contest it in court.

 Some cities even offer incentives for you to pay your ticket early, such as reduced fees.
 However, if you don’t do any of those things within 15 days, you’ll get a reminder in the mail, shortly before your information is sent to the Ministry of Transportation.
 If you keep avoiding your ticket, the repercussions may only get more expensive and problematic.